Tom's Guide Verdict

 Galaxy Note 10 Plus Cheat Sheet

 - The Galaxy Note 10’s mammoth 6.8-inch AMOLED display is one of the best we’ve ever seen and tested.

 - I love the Aura Glow color and the way it changes color in the light, but not the fingerprint smudges.

-- The huge 4,300 mAh battery allowed the Note 10 Plus to last an average of 11 hours and 9 minutes on our web surfing battery test, which is excellent.
+- The huge 4,300 mAh battery allowed the Note 10 Plus to last an average of 10 hours and 47 minutes on our web surfing battery test, which is better than average for a smartphone.

 - The included 25W charger juices the phone pretty fast, as the battery reached 65% in 30 minutes and 33% in 15 minutes.